 A unique identifier will be assigned on registration of the patient.
 Ascertainment of data will be from a combination of patient interview, examination and examination of hospital medical records, performed by a doctor or trained deputy e.g. nurse.

-7.1 Patient identification (separately stored for confidentiality)
+7.1.1 Patient identification and Demographics (encrypted)

 - Surname

 - Forenames

 - Address

-- Telephone number

-- Gender

-- Date of Birth

 - NHS number (Chi number Scotland) (health and care number Northern Ireland)

-- Hospital unit number if above not known
+- Hospital unit number

-- Consultant Dermatologist

-- Code for centre